 Sue Leadbeater is a member of Resolution and adheres to their Code of Practice.
-The Code promotes wherever possible, the resolution of family disputes and non confrontational, conciliatory, practical and cost effective way.
+The Code promotes wherever possible, the resolution of family disputes in a non confrontational, conciliatory, practical and cost effective way.
 Please get in touch if you would like any more information about this.

 Charges and Expenses

 When you instruct us we will ask you to let us have a payment on account for our charges.
 This will cover our initial work and enable us to meet some of the payments to others, called disbursements, where they need to be made.
 Any payment of this kind, which we request from you, should be paid promptly and will be credited against your account.
+It will be held and utilised towards your final invoice.
 It is also normal practice to ask clients to pay sums of money from time to time on account of charges and expenses that are expected in the following weeks or months.
 We find that this helps clients budget for costs as well as keeping them informed of the legal expenses that are being incurred.
 Any money received on your behalf will be held in our client account.

 If such request is not met with prompt payment, delay in the progress of your case may result.
 In the unlikely event of any bill or request for payment not being met, we reserve the right to stop acting for you further until the situation has been remedied.